backslash112/static-cells-uitableview-in-uiviewcontroller/README.md

-Add a Static-Cells UITableView inside a UIViewController
+A Static-Cells UITableView inside a UIViewController
 ============================================

 ### What?